annotation/stam/extensions/stam-textvalidation/README.md

 This is an extension on top of STAM that adds extra information to STAM serialisations that safeguard the integrity of the data.
 It can also help make serialisations more readable upon introspection, as it adds a layer of redundancy.

 Validation is an important aspect of annotation, it is often too easy to have erroneous input pollute the annotation data.
+Stand-off annotation in particular is very sensitive to annotations and the resource running out of sync.
+This extension protects against that.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and